Are you looking to embed a Gravity Form on a WordPress page or post?

 Are you new to Gravity Forms and wondering how to get started?
 Here’s how you can integrate Gravity Forms into your WordPress website.

-- Download the Gravity Forms plugin
+1. Download the Gravity Forms plugin

-- Upload the Gravity Forms plugin to WordPress
+2. Upload the Gravity Forms plugin to WordPress

-- Install and activate Gravity Forms
+3. Install and activate Gravity Forms

-- Activate your license key
+4. Activate your license key

-- Create your first form
+5. Create your first form

-- Add the form to your site
+6. Add the form to your site

-After purchasing a license from the Gravity Forms website, head over to your account page and click on the downloads tab at the top.
-Now click on the Download link next to Gravity Forms to download the plugin ZIP file to your computer.
+After purchasing a license from the Gravity Forms website, head over to your account page and click on the “Downloads” tab at the top.
+Now click on the “Download” link next to Gravity Forms to download the plugin ZIP file to your computer.

 The next step is to upload the plugin file to WordPress.
-To do this, log in to your WordPress website, hover over Plugins and click Add New.
-Now click Upload Plugin at the top, then click on Choose File and select the plugin file you downloaded previously.
+To do this, log in to your WordPress website, hover over “Plugins” and click “Add New”.
+Now click “Upload Plugin” at the top, then click on “Choose File” and select the plugin file you downloaded previously.

-Finally, click Install Now.
-When Gravity Forms has finished installing, click Activate.
+Finally, click “Install Now”.
+When Gravity Forms has finished installing, click “Activate”.
 Now that Gravity Forms is active on your website, you’ll need to activate your license key.

-You can find your license key in your Gravity Forms account under Your Licenses.
+You can find your license key in your Gravity Forms account under “Your Licenses”.

-Simply copy the key and paste it into the license key box on the Gravity Forms Settings page inside WordPress.
+Simply copy the key and paste it into the license key box on the Gravity Forms “Settings” page inside WordPress.

 After activating your license, you’re ready to create your first form!

-To create a new form in Gravity Forms, hover over Forms in your sidebar menu and select New Form.
-Now give your new form a name and click Create Form.
+To create a new form in Gravity Forms, hover over “Forms” in your sidebar menu and select “New Form”.
+Now give your new form a name and click “Create Form”.

 You can now start constructing your new form using the Gravity Forms drag and drop builder.

-The easiest way to embed Gravity Forms in WordPress is by using the Gravity Forms Gutenberg block.
+The easiest way to embed Gravity Forms in WordPress is by using the Gravity Forms block.
 Needless to say, this method will only work for you if your website uses the block editor.
 If not, you’ll need to use one of the other methods outlined below.

 After adding the block to your page layout, you’ll need to select the form you want to embed from the dropdown menu.

 After choosing the form you want to embed, you’ll see a preview of your form load inside the editor.
-On the right-hand side, you’ll also see various form settings allowing you to customize the way your form is displayed on the front end by enabling or disabling the Form Title and Description.
+On the right-hand side, you’ll also see various form settings allowing you to customize the way your form is displayed on the front end.
+For example, under “Form Settings”, you can enable or disable the form title and description.

 When you’ve finished configuring the form settings, save your page/post and open it on the front end.

-Embed Gravity Forms Using a Shortcode
+Embed Gravity Forms using a Shortcode

 WordPress shortcodes are small bits of code that allow you to display information or create objects that would usually require programming skills.